 Use the Hand tool to pan through the Drawing or Camera view.

-- In the Tools toolbar, select the Hand Q tool, click in the Drawing or Camera view and drag. - You can also Hold down the Spacebar, click in the Drawing or Camera view and move your mouse in the direction you want to pan the view.
+- You can also Hold down the Spacebar, click in the Drawing or Camera view and move your mouse in the direction you want to pan the view.

 Rotate View